mitsake/rng-pcb/docs/assembly.md

 ## Install CircuitPython

 If flashing was successful, resetting the boards should result in a USB mass-storage device called TRINKETBOOT appearing on your computer.
 It's then a simple matter of downloading the [latest release][CircuytPyDL] of CircuitPython for the Trinket, copying that to the mass storage device, and waiting until a new device called CIRCUITPY appears.
-You'll also need a copy of the [libraries][] that match the version of CircuitPython installed, and copy `adafruit_bus_device`, `adafruit_framebuf.mpy` and `adafruit_ssd1306.mpy` to the `lib` folder on the drive.
+You'll also need a copy of the [libraries][] that match the version of CircuitPython installed, and copy `adafruit_bus_device` (the whole directory), `adafruit_framebuf.mpy` and `adafruit_ssd1306.mpy` to the `lib` folder on the drive.
 In addition, `font5x8.bin` (found in the examples folder) should be copied to the root of the drive.

 [CircuitPyDL]: https://circuitpython.org/board/trinket_m0/
 [libraries]: https://circuitpython.org/libraries